GreenBankObservatory/turtle_orm/notes.md

     All of the auth tables were causing issues and we don't need them anyway, so I'm removing them from ORM

+    Paul and I agreed that the turtle DB should not be modified by this ORM.
+So, I've created a readonly user that I will be using.